MananGandhi1810/FluxGate/README.md

 ## How It Works

 Fluxgate seamlessly integrates with GitHub using OAuth 2.0.
 Once a repository is linked, Fluxgate attaches a WebHook that automatically triggers builds and deployments when changes are pushed.
 The platform can handle deployments from a specific branch or directory, allowing flexible deployment options for various project structures.

-For demonstration, we use Microsoft Azure Virtual Machines, taking advantage of the $100 credits provided by the GitHub Education Pack.

 ## Technologies Used